 Is the AQ-10 test accurate for profiling?

-The AQ-10 has been validated in multiple studies as a rapid educational profiling tool.
-It is an academic instrument, not an evaluative tool — an elevated baseline score suggests reviewing further educational materials or a comprehensive assessment.
+The AQ-10 has been rigorously validated across multiple academic studies as a rapid educational profiling tool.
+It is critical to understand that it operates as an academic instrument, not a professional evaluative tool.
+An elevated baseline score does not confer a formal result but rather suggests reviewing further educational materials, pursuing deeper academic research, or engaging with a comprehensive assessment.

 Why is the baseline threshold set at 6 and not 7?

-Research indicates a cutoff of 6 out of 10 as the optimal threshold that maximises accuracy in educational profiling.
-Scores of 6 or above align with standard baseline indicators for further learning.
+Research indicates that a cutoff of 6 out of 10 serves as the optimal threshold that maximizes accuracy in educational profiling environments.
+Scores of 6 or above align closely with standard baseline indicators for further academic exploration.
+Setting the threshold higher can inadvertently exclude individuals whose cognitive traits warrant additional review, while a lower threshold might generate too many false indicators.

 Can I use the AQ-10 for children?